yoichimichael/oo-relationships-astronaut-review/README.md

-Blood Oath Lab
+OO Relationships Review in Ruby
 ==============

-In this project, we will be practicing object relationships in Ruby, with a particular emphasis on the `has_many` `through` relationship (aka: many-to-many).
-Please read the whole README before writing any code!
+In this repo, we will be reviewing object relationships in Ruby, specifically the `has_many` `through` relationship (aka: many-to-many).

 ## Introduction

-You've been approached by your local cult leaders to build out a foundation for a new app they are all using to gather recruits.
-As the open-minded freelancers that you are, you've agreed to do so!
+You've just been hired by NASA to create an app that tracks all of their missions to Mars.
+The application needs to be aware of the astronauts, the shuttles, and each mission to the Red Planet.

 ---